 On July 1, 2016, SVLCM entered into an agreement with Success Management Systems, LLC (SMS) for management services (Agreement).
-This Agreement contracts SMS, to the extent permitted by law, for the provision of all labor, materials, facilities, equipment and supervision necessary for the provision of educational, business administration and management services.
-The Agreement continues until June 30, 2021.
-Subject to oversight and authority of the Board of Education, SMS is responsible for the implementation of educational programs as well as establishment of operational practices including employment of personnel working at SVLCM, all aspects of SVLCM's business administration including accounting operation as well as facility operation.
+SMS changed its name to Diploma Options Educational Management Systems, LLC (DOEMS) and the management services agreement was amended and restated effective July 1, 2019.
+This Agreement contracts DOEMS, to the extent permitted by law, for the provision of all labor, materials, facilities, equipment and supervision necessary for the provision of educational, business administration and management services.
+Subject to oversight and authority of the Board of Directors, DOEMS is responsible for the implementation of educational programs as well as establishment of operational practices including employment of personnel working at SVLCM, all aspects of SVLCM's business administration including accounting operation as well as facility operation.

-SMS receives all revenues as its management fee, from which it pays all operating costs of SVLCM as detailed in the annual operating budget.
-SMS is entitled to retain as compensation for its services rendered pursuant to the Agreement the difference, if any, between the amount of the management fee and the amount actually expended by SMS in operation and/or management of SVLCM during the fiscal year.
-In the event SVLCM expenses exceed revenues, SMS may, but need not, make contributions to SVLCM that are acceptable to SMS and the Board of Education however SVLCM shall not be legally obligated to repay SMS for such contributions made to or on behalf of SVLCM.
+DOEMS receives all revenues as its management fee, from which it pays all operating costs of SVLCM as detailed in the annual operating budget.
+DOEMS is entitled to retain as compensation for its services rendered pursuant to the Agreement the difference, if any, between the amount of the management fee and the amount actually expended by DOEMS in operation and/or management of SVLCM during the fiscal year.
+In the event SVLCM expenses exceed revenues, DOEMS may, but need not, make contributions to SVLCM that are acceptable to DOEMS and the Board of Directors however SVLCM shall not be legally obligated to repay DOEMS for such contributions made to or on behalf of SVLCM.

-Each school year during the term of the Agreement, SMS shall pay into the Board spending account an amount equal to 1% of state aid for that respective school year.
+Each school year during the term of the Agreement, DOEMS shall pay into the Board spending account an amount equal to 3% of state-aid for that respective school year.
 All funds in the Board spending account are the property of SVLCM and may be used by SVLCM at the discretion of the Board.
 Funds in the Board spending account that are not spent by SVLCM during the school year shall carryover to SVLCM's next fiscal year.